MatthewLeoLaporte/RNNs-learn-robust-policies/results-1.md

 The overall conclusion seems to be that training on perturbations induces higher control gains, and that this effect is stronger on perturbations to velocity than position feedback.

+## Additional potential analyses

+### Early vs. late perturbations during reaching

+Difference between early vs. late perturbations *during reaching* to see if response is the same at different points during the reach.

+.g. given that the maximal forward force output happens in the first couple of timesteps, and is invariant to the disturbance magnitude, does that mean that a disturbance that is only active at the very beginning has a different influence on the response?

+### Low priority
+#### Enforce rotational invariance of the learned strategy

+This is motivated by the slightly different responses of the network when a feedback perturbation is in different directions.
+Is it possible to train the network so that its response in the x direction is just like a rotated version of its response in the y direction?

+Some ideas:

+- Provide the RNN inputs in a polar representation
+- Make the RNN output the force vector in a polar representation, by forcing their trigonometric conversion to x/y
+- Add an explicit term to loss function; e.g. on each batch, evaluate on a big center-out set, and penalize for the difference between the control vectors when they are all rotated to lie in the same reach direction
+- Modify the network architecture to enforce symmetry.
+I’m not sure exactly how to do this.